OpenFTC/OpenRC-Turbo/readme.md

  1. Fork this repository
  2. Clone your fork
  3. Do `git remote add upstream https://github.com/OpenFTC/OpenRC-Turbo.git`
- 4. Copy `libVuforia.so` from the `doc` folder of this repo into the `FIRST` folder on the RC's internal storage
+ 4. Copy all of the files found in the `filesForDynamicLoad` folder of this repo into the `FIRST` folder on the RC's internal storage
  5. Select your desired build variant

 ## Update Process